As your child snuggles close to your chest during babywearing, it’s easy to see how this process creates a comforting parental bond.

 - Supported back

-Here are the potential cons of front-facing carry:
+Here are the potential cons of the front-facing carry:

 - The M-shape leg position is the position of baby’s legs and hips while in the carrier.

-- A lack of head and neck support: Head and neck support is essential for young children, especially babies who can’t hold their head up yet, which is why front-facing carry is always contraindicated before babies reach four months.
-Even older babies and toddlers are at risk of positional asphyxia if their chin falls toward their chest while they’re sleeping, which can happen more easily in a front-facing carry.
+- A lack of head and neck support: Head and neck support is essential for young children, especially babies who can’t hold their head up yet, which is why front-facing carry is always discouraged till babies reach four months.
+Even older babies and toddlers are at risk of positional asphyxia if their chin falls toward their chest while asleep, which can happen more easily in a front-facing carry.

-- It can be overstimulating: Babies are vulnerable to overstimulation when they’re around bright lights, loud sounds, and crowds; when they’re being carried in a front-facing position, there’s no way for them to shield themselves from the world, which can literally feel like it’s coming at them too quickly and result in agitation.
-When babies are carried facing inward, they’re able to take in their surroundings while also sheltering themselves from stimulation as needed..
+- It can be overstimulating: Babies are vulnerable to overstimulation when they’re around bright lights, loud sounds, and crowds; when they’re being carried in front-facing position they can’t shield themselves from the world, which can feel quite overwhelming and result in agitation.
+When babies are carried facing inward, they’re able to take in their surroundings while also sheltering themselves from excess stimulation.

 When can babies face forward in carrier?

 Because infants need consistent head and neck support, their bodies simply won’t cope with a front-facing carry.